ket395/ket395/README.md

 ## BRAGGING

 ## Steps to view the faint and vague signals of my resume.
-Which are clear as day to the experts and engineers.
+Which are clear as day to the average and above engineers.

 - Create a folder from which a web server is serving you local files if they ar present at suitable intervals otherwise idling for a fixed time period.
 - Download https://github.com/ket395/ket395/blob/22b3523addf54c768a20ca6d2a2702fd2e9574cd/Top-languages-badges-Jan2025.html This is the main file.